Skip to main content

 3) Continuous Testing

 Continuous testing involves the automated, routine execution of tests against the code base.
-This proactive approach serves to detect errors at an early stage, thus averting their deployment to the production environment.
+This proactive approach detects errors at an early stage, thus preventing their deployment to the production environment.

 4) Continuous Deployment

-Continuous deployment entails the automation of code deployment to the production environment.
+Continuous deployment entails automating code deployment to the production environment.
 This facilitates swift and efficient changes and deployments to production, bypassing the need for cumbersome approval processes.

 5) Continuous Operations